Backlinks are the links that point to a page on one website from another.

 “With regards to external links, if you’re linking out to other people’s websites, the same things.
 Like, supply some context why people should go and click on this link, what kind of extra information it gives.”

-From here, you can understand how important it is to have the correct anchor text.
+From here, you can understand how important it is to have the relevant anchor text.

 Ideally, the anchor text should have your target keyword.
 If not the exact keyword, it should highlight the topic discussed on the target page.